gburnett/karma-awesome-reporter/README.md

         suppressPassed: false,      // do not print information about passed tests
         suppressSkipped: true,      // do not print information about skipped tests
         showSpecTiming: false,      // print the time elapsed for each spec
         failFast: true              // test would finish with error when a first fail occurs.
       },
-      plugins: ["karma-spec-reporter"],
+      plugins: ["karma-awesome-reporter"],
     ...
 ```